 The full Take On Me soundtrack is now available on Spotify.

 It features all of the brilliant 80s hits performed in the show including I Wanna Dance With Somebody, Dancing In The Dark, and (of course) Take On Me.

 TAKE ON ME was commissioned by Farnham Maltings and Arts Partnership Surrey, co-commissioned by Harlow Playhouse and funded by Arts Council England.

-The 2018-2019 Project is funded by Big Lottery Fund, Garfield Weston Foundation and Arts Council England.
+The 2018-2019 Project is funded by The National Lottery Community Fund, Garfield Weston Foundation and Arts Council England.